kahalewai/ai-scs/README.md

 * Cryptographically verifiable integrity and authenticity guarantees
 * Continuous runtime validation and enforcement

-The goal of AI-SCS is simple: **make AI systems inspectable, verifiable, and governable throughout their entire lifecycle** — not just at build time.
+The goal of AI-SCS is simple: make AI systems inspectable, verifiable, and governable throughout their entire lifecycle - not just at build time.

 <br>

 ## AI-SCS Control Model

 AI-SCS defines a deterministic security and governance model for AI supply chains.
-Rather than relying on documentation, policy statements, or best-effort controls, AI-SCS enforces trust through **machine-verifiable artifacts and continuous validation**.
+Rather than relying on documentation, policy statements, or best-effort controls, AI-SCS enforces trust through machine-verifiable artifacts and continuous validation.

 The standard is organized around three mandatory control domains:

-* **ABOM** — AI Bill of Materials & Provenance
+* ABOM — AI Bill of Materials & Provenance
-* **AI Artifact Integrity & Authenticity Assurance**
+* AI Artifact Integrity & Authenticity Assurance
-* **Continuous AI Supply Chain Validation**
+* Continuous AI Supply Chain Validation

-Together, these domains ensure that every AI artifact influencing system behavior is **declared, verified, and continuously enforced**.
+Together, these domains ensure that every AI artifact influencing system behavior is declared, verified, and continuously enforced.

 <br>